shane-gearon-hs/jenkins-test-environment/README.md

 ## Setup
 ### Jenkins
 1. Once in Jenkins you need to go to http://localhost:8080/configure and select "Send to Influx", then type in 'http://influx:8086' as the URL and 'jenkins-metrics' as the database.
 Leave credentials and retention policy blank.
 (TODO: Automate this)
-2. To enable statsd, you also can select "Send to StatsD", then type in 'statsd' as the endpoint and 'service.jenkins_kubernetes.metrics.' as the bucket.
+2. To enable statsd, you also can select "Send to StatsD", then type in 'statsd' as the endpoint and 'service.jenkins_kubernetes.metrics' as the bucket.
 Leave port and max size at their default values.
 (TODO: Automate this)

 ### Influx
 Create the database: